 Theatre really comes into its own when it’s performed on the road.
 Each summer in Cornwall, a myriad of makeshift stages spring up all over the county – some providing seating, but many simply on the beach or a patch of grass on which to spread your blanket.
 It’s an experience not to be missed.

 Miracle Theatre has been touring its original, inventive performances across the UK since 1979 and each summer we try to catch at least one show at one of the many outdoor venues across Cornwall.
-Most recently, we took a trip to the Headland Hotel to see a splendid staging of Waiting for Godot.
+One trip we took was to the Headland Hotel to see a splendid staging of Waiting for Godot.
 Perched above the cliffs overlooking Newquay’s spectacular Fistral beach, the setting was beautiful.